jaidenework/active-directory-lab-/README.md

 # section 3: allow LDAP and DNS
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/4dd3cccc2939cbbdbda54f57f1081920873da6fc/Screenshot%2010.png)

--Go back to the network section for the virtual machine created and add port rules for DNS and LDAP
+- Go back to the network section for the virtual machine created and add port rules for DNS and LDAP

 # section 4: deploy the Virtual machine in Windows app
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/4dd3cccc2939cbbdbda54f57f1081920873da6fc/Screenshot%2011.png)

--Make sure ot have the "Windows app" application installed, and in this app, click the plus sign in the top right corner and input the public IP address created for the virtual machine you have created so that you can deploy the virtual machine
+- Make sure ot have the "Windows app" application installed, and in this app, click the plus sign in the top right corner and input the public IP address created for the virtual machine you have created so that you can deploy the virtual machine

 # section 5: install Active Directory and create a domain
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/98f3e489ebfe4e4fea479fd059828a2f39b98736/Screenshot%2012.png)

--Now that you are in the Windows virtual machine you have created, click Add Roles and Features
+- Now that you are in the Windows virtual machine you have created, click Add Roles and Features

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/98f3e489ebfe4e4fea479fd059828a2f39b98736/Screenshot%2013.png)

 - Make sure that the right server is selected, which should be the virtual machine that you have created, displaying the static IP address you configured in Azure

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/98f3e489ebfe4e4fea479fd059828a2f39b98736/Screenshot%2014.png)

 - for server roles select Active Directory Domain Services